lapshubdev/device/CODE_OF_CONDUCT.md

 ## Acknowledgment

-By participating in the Racetrack Hero community, you agree to abide by the terms outlined in this Code of Conduct.
+By participating in the LapsHub community, you agree to abide by the terms outlined in this Code of Conduct.
 We thank you for your cooperation in fostering a positive and respectful environment for all.

 ---
 Please replace [team@racetrackhero.com] with appropriate contact information.